Septic Thrombophlebitis Workup

 Ultrasonography

-Ultrasonography can show venous thrombus and is suggestive of thrombophlebitis in the setting of positive blood cultures.[35]
+Ultrasonography can show venous thrombus and is diagnostic of thrombophlebitis in the setting of positive blood cultures.
+[37] Ultrasound may also be helpful on the rare occasions of frank abscess in the adjacent tissues.

-As the internal jugular vein is easily accessible for sonography, this can be helpful in the diagnosis of Lemierre disease.[8]
+Since the internal jugular vein is easily accessible, sonography is often helpful in the diagnosis of Lemierre disease.
+[8]

 Periportal collaterals, aeroportia, and liver abscesses may be identified by ultrasonography in the setting of pyelophlebitis.[30]

-Ultrasonography was found to be inadequate for septic pelvic thrombophlebitis[33] and is not used for the diagnosis of dural vein thromboses.
+Ultrasonography was found to be inadequate for septic pelvic thrombophlebitis [35] and cannot be used for the diagnosis of dural vein thromboses owing to poor wave penetration though bone.

 Angiography